MKVincent/CSharp-Tutorial-03-Working-with-Circles-/README.md

 **📺 Watch the full tutorial here:** (https://www.youtube.com/@codedbyvin)

 ## Features
-* Add a label to display the purpose of the program.
+* Accepts a numeric input from the user for the radius of a circle.
-* Add a label to accept user input.
+* Allows users to select their desired calculation, choosing between the circumference or the area.
-* Add a groupbox to group controls.
+* Provides a specific option to perform no calculation at all.
-* Add radio buttons inside the groupbox.
+* Shows immediate feedback to the user via a pop-up window, such as confirming when no calculation is made.

 ## Tech Stack
 * **Language:** C#